Voltage Fighter Gowcaizer

-Voltage Fighter Gowcaizer (Note: Also known as Superhuman Academy Gowcaizer (超人学園ゴウカイザー, Chōjin Gakuen Gōkaizā) in Japan.) is a 1995 superhero-themed fighting game produced by Technos Japan Corp. for the Neo Geo arcade and home console including Neo Geo CD.
+Voltage Fighter Gowcaizer (Note: Also known as Superhuman Academy Gowcaizer (超人学園ゴウカイザー, Chōjin Gakuen Gōkaizā) in Japan.) is a 1995 superhero-themed fighting game developed by Technōs Japan and published by SNK for the Neo Geo MVS arcade system, AES home console and Neo Geo CD.
 It was the company's second attempt at a fighting game, following the Neo Geo fighting game version of Double Dragon.
 It features character designs by artist Masami Ōbari, who previously worked on the anime adaptations of the Fatal Fury series and would later work on the short anime adaptation of The King of Fighters XV.
 The game was ported to the PlayStation in Japan only.